fengtony686/fengshi.link/_pages/about.md

 ---

 I am originally from Hubei, a central province in China.
 Now I am a third-year undergraduate student at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University (known as Yao Class).

 I have been working as a Research Intern at [Microsoft Research Asia Theory Center](https://www.microsoft.com/en-us/research/group/msr-asia-theory-center/), where I was very fortunate to be advised by [Prof. Wei Chen](https://www.microsoft.com/en-us/research/people/weic/).
 We have done exciting works at the interface between causal inference, online learning and social networks.
 One of our thesis has received sole **Best Paper Award** in the 10th International Conference on Computational Data and Social Networks!

-I am at [Harvard SEAS](https://www.seas.harvard.edu/) as a research intern from Feb.
-2022 to Aug.
-2022.
-I am very fortunate to be advised by [Prof. Yiling Chen](https://yiling.seas.harvard.edu/) during this internship.
+I was a research intern at [Harvard SEAS](https://www.seas.harvard.edu/) where I was very fortunate to be advised by [Prof. Yiling Chen](https://yiling.seas.harvard.edu/).
+Besides, [Prof. Fang-Yi Yu](http://www-personal.umich.edu/~fayu/) gave me lots of helpful advices and worked with us during this internship.

 <!-- Simultaneously, I have won the best paper award in *the 10th International Conference on Computational Data and Social Networks*. -->